mozilla/skywriter/docs/embedding/building.html.markdown

 ---
 layout: default
-title: Bespin Embedded Guide
+title: Skywriter Embedded Guide
 subtitle: Building
 ---

-If you have a Bespin Embedded Customizable package, you can build your own custom version of Bespin Embedded, with just the plugins you want.
+If you have a Skywriter Embedded Customizable package, you can build your own custom version of Skywriter Embedded, with just the plugins you want.

 ## Prerequisites ##

-You will need Python 2.5 or 2.6 in order to build a custom Bespin.
+You will need Python 2.5 or 2.6 in order to build a custom Skywriter.
 If you're using Python 2.5, you will also need to install simplejson.

 ## The Manifest ##